draner/Data-Engineering-Bootcamp-2023-Project/README.md

 ### Deployment needs, infrastructure details and costs

-Because we will be processing a relatively small amount of data, we can use the free tier Compute Engine VM to run our Prefect flow and DBT pipeline.
+Because we will be processing a relatively small amount of data, we can use the free tier Compute Engine VM to run our pipelines.
 The only cost we will have is the cost of the GCP buckets and BigQuery tables, which are negligible for that amount of data.

 ### How to run the project